davistdaniel/PTMA-ML/README.md

 **[PTMA-ML.ipynb](https://jugit.fz-juelich.de/d.daniel/ptma-ml/-/blob/main/PTMA-ML.ipynb)** :

-> Contains a jupyter notebook with details of the ML workflow used in the work (can be viewed directly in the repository):  defining molecular descriptor parameters, training, hyperparameter optimisation, cross-validation, loading the trained model and predictions.
+> Jupyter notebook detailing the workflow of generating the trained model.
+The file includes steps to load data sets, transform xyz files using molecular descriptors, optimise hyperparameters , train the model, cross validate using the training data set and evaluate the model.
 More details on running jupyter notebooks can be found [here](https://jupyter.org/install).

 * **Datasets** :

-> Contains PTMA polymer structures from TR,TE-1 and TE-2 data sets transformed using a molecular descriptor (SOAP,MBTR or DAD).
-> Structure data sets have 'structure_data' in the title, DFT calculated g values have 'giso_DFT_data' in the title, predicted g values have 'predicted' in the title.
+>  Contains PTMA polymer structures from TR,TE-1 and TE-2 data sets transformed using a molecular descriptor (SOAP,MBTR or DAD) and corresponding DFT-calculated g values.
+Structure data sets have 'structure_data' in the title, DFT calculated g values have 'giso_DFT_data' in the title.
+The files are in .npy (NumPy) format.

 * **XYZ_files**:

-> Contains raw xyz files of whole structure dataset (WSD) and TE-2 data set extracted from different times frame of Molecular dynamics trajectories.
+> Contains atomic coordinates of PTMA structures in XYZ format.
+Two subfolders : WSD and TE-2 correspond to structures present in the whole structure data set and TE-2 test data set (see main text in the manuscript for details).

 * **Models** :